BDC Hamburger Icon

 5. Do your own job well.

 People who don’t do their job correctly or miss important deadlines contribute to a poor working environment, as do people who take credit for other people’s work.
 Make sure you’re not guilty of this yourself.
-Think about your own work performance and whether you could be doing better.
-Pull your weight and lead by example.
-You’ll find that this helps pull everyone else along with you.
-A rising tide lifts all boats.

 6. Be considerate.

 Don’t be consistently late to work.
 Wash your cups, cutlery and plates.
 Don’t leave a mess behind.
-Assume positive intent in all of your co-workers, and be sensitive to their personalities.
+Assume positive intent in all of your co-workers and be sensitive to their personalities.
 If someone’s out of the office, offer to lighten their workload so they don’t encounter a mountain of tasks upon their return.

 7. Be predictable.